 Good Academic Standing

-A student must be in good academic standing to be eligible to have a Master’s degree conferred.
+A student must be in good academic standing to be eligible to have a Master, Specialist, or Doctoral degree conferred.
 A student who is placed on academic probation or who is dismissed from a program is not considered in good academic standing.

 To remain in good academic standing, a graduate student must maintain a minimum GPA of 3.00 in all graduate courses required on the student’s program.
 No graduate course with a grade below a “C” may be counted toward a degree program.